gemini64/a1-llm/analysis_tasks/russian_analysis_tasks.md

 Extract and analyze the nouns it contains.

 Look exclusively for words tagged as "NOUN" or "PROPN" in the given input.
 List all the noun instances, including repeated occurrences.
-For each noun, you will have to define it's case and the case general meaning.
+For each noun, you will have to define its case and the case general meaning.
-For each combination of case and it's general meaning there is a list of specific case meanings, from which you will need to chose one.
+For each combination of case and its general meaning there is a list of specific case meanings, from which you will need to chose one.

 Be careful when analyzing case general meanings, follow these definitions:
-- *subjective meaning*: there is an action, a state, or a situtation that comes from the noun.
+- **subjective meaning**: there is an action, a state, or a situtation that comes from the noun.
-- *objective meaning*: there is an action directed at the noun.
+- **objective meaning**: there is an action directed at the noun.
-- *attributive meaning* : there is a relation of the noun to another object, action, state, or situation.
+- **attributive meaning**: there is a relation of the noun to another object, action, state, or situation.
-- *vocative expression*: the noun is used to directly address someone or something.
+- **vocative expression**: the noun is used to directly address someone or something.
-- *necessary informational completion*: the meaning of the case as a separate unit cannot be determined.
+- **necessary informational completion**: the meaning of the case as a separate unit cannot be determined.
 It happens when the noun is a part of a fixed expression or is directed by a verb that requires a specific noun case.

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.
 ```json